pnp/pnpjs/docs/authentication/server-nodejs.md

 ## MSAL

 We do not currently have support for MSAL in node.
-At the time of writing this article the [@Azure/msal-node](https://www.npmjs.com/package/@azure/msal-node) package is in alpha and we have chosen to wait until it is more stable before taking that dependecy.
+At the time of writing this article the [@Azure/msal-node](https://www.npmjs.com/package/@azure/msal-node) package is in alpha and we have chosen to wait until it is more stable before taking on that dependency.

 ## ADAL